GTCR

-GTCR LLC is a Chicago, Illinois-based private equity firm focused on leveraged buyout, leveraged recapitalization, growth capital and rollup transactions.
+GTCR LLC is an American private equity firm focused on leveraged buyout, leveraged recapitalization, growth capital and rollup transactions.
 The firm principally invests in high-growth industries, including financial services & technology, healthcare, information services & technology, and growth business services.

-Since 1980, GTCR has reportedly invested more than $15 billion in over 200 companies.
+Since 1980, GTCR has reportedly invested more than $30 billion in over 290 companies and manages approximately $50 billion in equity capital.
 As of 2021, the firm has more than 80 employees, including over 40 investment professionals.

 History

 The company was founded in 1980 as Golder Thoma & Co. by Stanley Golder, Carl Thoma, and Bryan Cressey.
 In the 1970s, Golder built the private equity program at First Chicago Corp. where he is noted primarily for backing Federal Express and for efforts as chairman of the National Venture Capital Association and the National Association of Small Business Investment Companies to change federal laws allowing pensions to invest in private equity.
 Golder Thoma & Cressey received much of its initial funding from William M. Blair and upon leaving First Chicago, Golder was replaced by John A. Canning, Jr. who would go on to found rival Chicago private equity firm Madison Dearborn.

 The firm became Golder Thoma & Cressey in 1984, and with the promotion of Bruce Rauner to partner the firm would come to be known as Golder, Thoma, Cressey, Rauner, Inc. (GTCR), although it would still often be referred to as Golder Thoma.

 In 1998, disagreements between the senior partners led Golder, Thoma, Cressey, Rauner, Inc. split into two private equity firms.
 Both firms continue to invest primarily through consolidations of specific industries, referred to as roll-ups: